ecbush/xenoGI/README.rst

   - This script produces a set of species specific genome files.
 These files all have the name ``genes`` in their stem, followed by the strain name, and the extension .tsv.
 In the example/ data set, ``genes-E_coli_K12.tsv`` is one such.
 These files contain all the genes in a strain laid out in the order they occur on the contigs.
 Each line corresponds to one gene and contains:
     + gene name
     + origin of the gene, specified by a single character: a C indicating core gene, or an X indicating xeno horizontal transfer.
 This field is an interpretation of the O event from the DTLOR reconcilation based on its placement in the species tree.
     + gene history, specified by a string.
 This gives the history of the gene from its origin until the tip of the gene tree, and consists of single letters corresponding to the operations in the reconcilation model.
-D, duplication; T, transfer (within the species tree); O, origin; R, rearrangement.
+D, duplication; T, transfer (within the species tree); O, origin; R, rearrangement; S, cospeciation.
     + locus island number
     + initial family number
     + origin family number